mdn/browser-compat-data/UPGRADE-2.0.md

 4. In your code, replace any `require("mdn-browser-compat-data")` calls with `require("@mdn/browser-compat-data")`.

-If possible, run your test suite to confirm that the process completed successfully.
-You're finished.
+   If possible, run your test suite to make sure this worked.

 If you encountered any undocumented breaking changes as a result of this upgrade, please [open an issue](https://github.com/mdn/browser-compat-data/issues/new).